 Before you invest in ETFs, there are some drawbacks you should be mindful of.

 Prices change often, so you could be at a disadvantage if you like to buy in small increments.
 And it’s not always possible to buy low and sell high if the ETF is a slow mover.

 Looking to buy ETFs through an online broker?
 If you select an ETF that’s outside the scope of what they offer, you could incur substantial fees from brokerage commissions.

-If the fund underperforms and is forced to shut down abruptly, you have no control over the hit you may take through, either through a loss on your investment or tax obligation.
+If the ETF underperforms and is forced to shut down abruptly, you have no control over the hit you may take, either through a loss on your investment or tax obligation.

 When you sell ETFs, there’s a two-day settlement window that must pass before you can access your cash.
 This could be to your disadvantage if need the funds right away to invest in another asset.

 Getting started is as simple as opening a brokerage account, funding your account through a settlement fund, and selecting the ETFs you’d like to purchase.